-Plum Bayou Trail Professional Review and Guide
+Plum Bayou Trail Professional Guide

 "This flat, figure-eight trail loops through an area of tremendous archaeological importance.
 Amid the soybean fields of the Mississippi Delta lie the remnants of a late, great civilization.
 Built by prehistoric Native Americans from A.D.
 750 to 1050, these ancient earthworks are known as the Toltec Mounds.
 Of eighteen mounds known to have existed at one time, only three are easily visible now.
 The rest were destroyed over time, mostly by agricultural activity.
 Other, less-well-known groups of smaller mounds can be seen throughout Arkansas, usually near lakes, rivers, and streams.